mmenzinger/ai_playground/src/scenario/wumpus/scenario.md

 [[Top](#wumpus-world)]

 ### validateAction(state, action)
-Throws an exception if it is not a valid action given the state.
+Throws an exception if the action is invalid given the state.
 ```javascript
 function validateAction(state: State, action: Action): void;
 ```